anon-blue/anon.blue/README.txt

 erything she changes she touches with love 10000 forms all beuatifufl children

                                                        101000110100110110    010
-1 01010 fuck you fuck you fuck you fuck you fucjk yopu fuck you fuck you STOP010 1010101010101010101010101010101010101010101010101010101010I know who you are 010 01000100001010101010100010101010101010101010101010101010100101010100101010101010 101010101010101010101410211020120110bfr jui8ng9ctvhy7m,kol
+1 01010 fuck you fuck you fuckyourdfumbasspoopw      u fuck you fuck you STOP010 1010101010101010101010101010101010101010101010101010101010I know who you are 010 01000100001010101010100010101010101010101010101010101010100101010100101010101010 101010101010101010101410211020120110bfr jui8ng9ctvhy7m,kol